ORNL/VERTEX-CFD/docs/theory.md

 $$

 ### No-slip boundary condition
 The \emph{no-slip} boundary condition is used to model a viscous flow interacting with a moving wall.
-The velocity of the flow and the wall are the same which can be put in the mathematical form:
+The velocity of the flow and the wall are the same: this can be put in the following mathematical form:

 $$
 \begin{equation}